Last updated July 2026

 Is the walk suitable for prams or wheelchairs?

-Yes — all paths are paved and flat throughout, making this one of Whanganui’s most accessible walking routes.
+Yes, all paths are paved and flat, making it one of Whanganui’s most accessible riverside walks.

 Where should I start?

-Most walkers begin near the Whanganui City Bridge in the town centre, which gives easy access to multiple circuits from the one starting point.
+Most walkers begin near the Whanganui City Bridge in the town centre for easy access to multiple circuits.

 Is there a cost to walk?